cardano-foundation/CIPs/CIP-0048/README.md

       ]
     }
     ```
+  - The `files` tag can still be used to describe higher resolution files images, though it should also adopt the same usage of `<ref_name>` described for `image` tag in the aforementioned note
-  - The image tag can still be used as a thumbnail if required.
+  - The `image` tag can still be used as a thumbnail if required.
+  - Not all NFT's require an image (CIP 25 is confusing called the `NFT metadata standard?`) TODO: review

 # Example